kubernetes/website/content/en/blog/_posts/2023-06-29-container-image-signature-verification/index.md

 The error code `SignatureValidationFailed` got [recently added to Kubernetes][pr-117717] and will be available from v1.28.
 This error code allows end-users to understand image pull failures directly from the kubectl CLI.
-For example, if I run CRI-O together with Kubernetes using the policy which requires `quay.io/crio/unsigned` to be signed, then a pod definition like this:
+For example, if you run CRI-O together with Kubernetes using the policy which requires `quay.io/crio/unsigned` to be signed, then a pod definition like this:

 [pr-117717]: https://github.com/kubernetes/kubernetes/pull/117717